-The OPLRM should be notified within 24 hours of damage or loss.
+The OPLRM must be notified within 24 hours of damage or loss.
 Departments are responsible for paying the deductible, which is the first $1,000 per claim.
 The University is responsible for the next $99,000 of loss.
 The State’s program of insurance begins to pay when a loss exceeds $100,000.

 A completed insurance Incident Report Form must be sent to the OPLRM within 24 hours of discovering any loss or damage to University property when it is anticipated the loss will exceed $1,000, or if the loss is caused by a third party.
 Additionally, all thefts must be reported to the University Police Department immediately.

 Prompt reporting and full documentation will expedite recovery for losses incurred.
 Late reporting or delays in repair or replacement documentation can delay or forfeit reimbursement.
 Notice of loss must be made to the OPLRM immediately upon discovery.
 [See the OPLRM website for details on claim reporting.]